 An accessor method is a method that is used to return the value of an instance to the user.

 Q3.
-What are the benefits of getters and setters?
+What are the benefits of getters and setters in Java?

-It mainly helps us to achieve encapsulation, which is used to hide the internal state of an object.
+It mainly helps us to achieve encapsulation in Java, which is used to hide the internal state of an object.

 Q4.
-What is the key difference between an accessor and a mutator?
+What is the key difference between an accessor and mutator in Java?

 An accessor is a class method that is used to read the data members, while a mutator is a class method that is used to change data members.